 The little-known but much-praised Amber Chronicles weaves tales within the two “true” worlds of the series, Amber and Chaos, as well the “Shadow” worlds in the middle, born from the tension between them.
 Zelazny’s incredible worldbuilding plus his fascinating characters — including superhuman royalty — make this series truly worthy of its “epic” label.

-6. Bartimaeus Sequence by Jonathan Stroud
+6. The Bartimaeus Sequence by Jonathan Stroud

 This imaginative four-book sequence follows a teenage magician named Nathaniel and his djinni (or genie), a lively spirit called Bartimaeus who enjoys disobeying his master above all else.
 Though technically a children’s series, the Bartimaeus Sequence will no doubt entertain readers of all ages with its skillful balance of speculative fiction and magical fantasy.

-7. Black Company by Glen Cook
+7. Chronicles of the Black Company by Glen Cook

 For those craving an out-of-the-box take on fantasy, these are the books for you.
-Glen Cook’s military fantasy series, Black Company, deals with both an unusual branch of the genre and unusually nuanced questions of morality: the two sides of the main conflict have been described as “evil vs. evil,” and readers may be surprised who they end up rooting for.
+Glen Cook’s military fantasy series, Chronicles of the Black Company, deals with both an unusual branch of the genre and unusually nuanced questions of morality: the two sides of the main conflict have been described as “evil vs. evil,” and readers may be surprised who they end up rooting for.

-8. Black Magician by Trudi Canavan
+8. The Black Magician Trilogy by Trudi Canavan